ersenbasaransen/docker-dotnetcore-api/README.md

 $ docker run -p 8080:80 ersenbasaransen/docker-dotnetcore-api
 ```

-Again browse the same URL and the container app will return the JSON response.
+Browse the URL and the container app will return the JSON response.

 ```
 http://localhost:8080/WeatherForecast